apisnetworks/apiscp-docs/docs/admin/SSL.md

 SANs are all hostnames bound to a certificate. -text generates significant data, so filter out the noise using `grep`:

 `openssl s_client -connect apiscp.com:993 -servername apiscp.com | openssl x509 -noout -text | grep 'DNS:'`

+## Common topics

+### Server vs account SSL
+A single hostname certificate secures *common, shared* services: panel access, redirected panel services (webmail, phpMyAdmin, phpPgAdmin), and remote database access.
+The common name for this certificate is the server hostname retrieved with `net.hostname` [scope](Scopes.md).
+Wildcards are not supported for server SSL; **it is single-homed**.

+Account certificates are configured after [creating an account](../INSTALL.md#adding-your-first-domain) in Nexus or with `AddDomain`.
+An account may host one or more domains that have a variety of subdomains (car.mydomain.com, house.mydomain.com, toilet.myrentalproperty.com, et cetera) that have different scopes.
+Accounts may be **multi-homed**.
+As such, accounts support wildcard certificates that allow multiple domains and subdomains.

+Wildcard issuance requires DNS to be actively managed by the panel.